Savage Arms: Shotguns

 The S1200 is the first semi-automatic shotgun sold under the Stevens brand.
 The S1200 uses an inertia-driven action that uses the recoil force of the gun to cycle shells.
 The S1200 weighs 6.8 pounds.
 Options for 26-inch and 28-inch barrels are available.

 As of 2018, Savage sold the 212 (12 gauge) and 220 (20 gauge) model shotguns.
 These models can be fired accurately at ranges up to 200 yards.
 This accuracy is mostly due to their bolt-action design.
 These models use Savage's AccuTrigger system to customize trigger pull weight.
 These models are specifically designed for firing shotgun slugs in addition to bird shot.
 Both models come with two-round detachable magazines.
 In 2019, Savage released variants of the 212 and 220 shotguns designed specifically for hunting turkeys.

 In 2020 Savage released the "Savage Renegauge" also intended for turkey hunting.
 It makes use of a "Dual Regulating Inline Valve" in order to reduce the recoil.
 The gun weighs 8lbs and was released at a suggested price of $1,550.

+In 2023, Savage released the Stevens 560 Field 12-gauge semi-automatic hunting shotgun.

+Handguns

+Savage also manufactures handguns, such as the Stance XR and Model 1911.

+Stance XR

+In the front, the Stance XR has a Glock-sight-compatible threaded tenon, while in the rear, a dovetail is included.

+Model 1911

+Savage's 1911 handguns were released in 2023.